We have created multiple pages to help you find the information you are looking for:

 What if the tanks get low?

-If the water tanks reach the point where they are even close to being drained, which could lead to water loss in our community and a boil water advisory, we would declare Limited Water Use.
+If the water tanks reach the point where they are even close to being drained, which could lead to water loss in our community and a boil water advisory, we declare Limited Water Use.
 This is our method to ask the community to pull back on all water use as much as possible to allow the tanks to refill.

 Under limited water use, the restrictions are: